In this explainer, we will learn how to describe the process of glycolysis and recall the products made.

 Autotrophic organisms are those that make their own food, such as plants.
 These organisms carry out specialized biological processes, such as photosynthesis, to make their own glucose.

 Cellular respiration is the process by which sugars, such as glucose, are broken down to release energy that can be utilized by the cell.
 This energy is released in the form of molecules known as ATP.

 Cellular respiration is a process in living organisms in which carbon-containing compounds, such as glucose, are broken down to release energy in the form of ATP.

 Occasionally, you may hear the mechanism of breathing in and out being referred to as respiration.
 It is important to note that this is not the same as cellular respiration.
-Gas exchange is the process of taking in and releasing carbon dioxide from the lungs, whereas cellular respiration is the process of releasing energy from carbohydrates and other biological molecules.
+Gas exchange is the process of taking in oxygen and releasing carbon dioxide from the lungs, whereas cellular respiration is the process of releasing energy from carbohydrates and other biological molecules.

 Cellular respiration can be divided into four main sequential stages: glycolysis, link reaction, Krebs cycle (also referred to as the citric acid cycle), and oxidative phosphorylation (also referred to as the electron transport chain).

 Cellular respiration can occur in the presence of oxygen (aerobically) or in the absence of oxygen (anaerobically).
 Glycolysis is the first stage that occurs in both aerobic and anaerobic respiration, and the reactions of glycolysis take place in the cytoplasm of the cell, which is indicated in Figure 2.